You ask someone, "How does onboarding work?" They give you a clean story. It sounds sensible. It sounds organized. It might even sound impressive.

 A real example

 A team says, "When a client pays, we onboard them."
-Sounds simple.
+Sounds simple enough.

-But when you watch, you see a different chain.
-Payment hits.
+Then you watch one real run.
+Payment lands.
 Someone checks the bank.
 Someone copies the address from an email.
-Someone creates a folder.
+Someone creates the folder.
 Someone asks in Slack, "Did we get the intake form?"
 Then the kickoff call gets booked.

 What to watch instead

-You do not need to shadow people for days.
-You just need one real run.
+You do not need to shadow people for a week.
+You just need one honest run.

 Pick one workflow and watch it happen once.
 While you watch, capture three things.

-Trigger: what starts the work in real life?
-A form, an email, a payment, a call, a Slack message.
+What actually starts the work in real life?
+A form, an email, a payment, a call, a Slack message?

-Artifacts: what do people touch to make it happen?
-Save the real stuff: the email, the form, the spreadsheet, the template.
-These are the system.
+What do people touch to get it done?
+Save the real pieces: the email, the form, the spreadsheet, the template.
+That is the system, whether anyone meant it to be or not.

-Breaks: where does it slow down or get weird?
+Where does it slow down, get weird, or need a side conversation?
 Where does someone ask a question?
-Where does it get handed off?
+Where does it get handed off and go a little foggy?

 The simple fix

-When you document a workflow, write two columns:
+When you document a workflow, use two columns:

 - what people say happens